 Jamiel Shaw Sr. has been fighting the lonely battle against illegal immigration since 2008, when his 17-year-old son, Jamiel Shaw Jr., was gunned down in broad daylight by illegal alien gang members in the sanctuary city of Los Angeles.
-It was determined at trial that Jamiel Jr., who had no criminal record or ever any history with gangs, was targeted and killed due to the color of his skin.
+It was determined at trial that Jamiel Jr., who had no criminal record and no history with gangs, was targeted and killed due to the color of his skin.

 Shaw appeared onstage with Trump throughout his campaign and was given a prime-time slot to speak at the Republican National Convention in Cleveland.
 After his candidate defeated Hillary Clinton on Nov.
 8, Shaw saw an opportunity to finally put a stop to the type of lax immigration practices that contributed to his son’s death.
 In an interview with Conservative Review, he explained his hope for America’s future.